QUT-AIML/Constitution/Role-Descriptions.md

 The Treasurer oversees the finances of the club.
 This includes income from funding, sponsors, and events; and club expenditures.

 Responsibilities:
-- Maintain the club’s financial records.
+- Maintain accurate and up-to-date financial records, tracking all income and expenditure across the club's activities.
-- Prepare and maintain the club’s budget.
+- Prepare and manage the club's budget, ensuring resources are allocated effectively to support the club's goals.
-- Provide financial reports at meetings as required.
-- Manage transaction and reimbursement requests.
+- Process transaction and reimbursement requests in a timely and accurate manner, ensuring all expenses are properly documented.
-- Manage funding and grant applications.
+- Research, prepare, and submit funding and grant applications to secure financial support for the club's initiatives.
-- Have a good working knowledge of the club’s constitution and rules.
+- Maintain a solid understanding of the club's constitution and rules to ensure all financial decisions remain compliant and fair.

 -----